deepakbhalla/jax-ws-soap-web-services/XMLSchemaToXML/readme/1 - Introduction.md

 4) You will start by mastering how to come up with a XML document,what well formedness is,then you will move on to learn how to define the contract for XML document .

-5)Because XML is used by multiple parties the provider of webservice, the consumer of webservice,we need to define a contract for the XML we do that using the elements in the XML Schema definition.
+5) Because XML is used by multiple parties the provider of webservice, the consumer of webservice,we need to define a contract for the XML we do that using the elements in the XML
+   Schema definition.

 6) Finally you will wrap it up by learning what namespaces are.
-Namespaces allow us to uniquely qualify a XML element allowing us to use multiple elements with the same name in a XML document.
+Namespaces allow us to uniquely qualify a XML element allowing us to use multiple elements with the same name in a
+   XML document.

 7) So lets get started by looking at what XML is and why is it so powerful.